 There are a few ways to get to Maitland Bay, the “jewel” (I would argue) of the Bouddi National Park.
 One of these is the Bouddi Coastal Walk, which I did a few weeks ago, and is one of my regular walks.
-Today I’m taking a much shorter route, going down via the Bullimah Spur Track and back up the main Maitland Bay Track.
+Today I’m taking a much shorter route, going down via the Bullimah Spur (on the aptly named Bullimah Spur Track) and back up the main Maitland Bay Track.

 The Maitland Bay carpark is almost full at 11am on a hot day in December; each year the park seems to get more popular.
 I’m hoping that taking the Bullimah Spur Track will avoid the crowds.
 Starting on the well-trodden and well-marked Maitland Bay Track from the carpark, after about 100m there’s a sign for the Bullimah Spur Track off to the right.

 So, I’m surprised when we hear a group of eight hikers coming up behind us!
 We let them pass, and they turn out to be the only other hikers we see on this trail.
 The track follows the Bullimah Spur which heads away from Maitland Bay, descending very gradually through shaded eucalypt forest.

 Less than a kilometre from the start of the walk, there’s the first of a few sandstone outcrops that provide stunning views over Maitland Bay.
 The Bouddi Coastal Walk can be seen winding its way along the top of the cliffs on the left.

 The second lookout, just off to the left of the Bullimah Spur Track, offers even better views – if that’s possible!

 To the east is Maitland Bay and the protected waters of the Bouddi Marine Extension.